isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Problems:

-* As the hierarchy grows and more data is adder to `Shape`, the constructors gets harder to write and maintain.
+* As the hierarchy grows and more data is added to `Shape`, the constructors gets harder to write and maintain.
 * Why calculate the center for the `Triangle`? we may never us it.
 * Add a data member to `Shape` (e.g., drawing style or canvas) and all derived classes and all users needs to be reviewed, possibly changes, and probably recompiled.